octobercms/october/modules/system/assets/ui/docs/popover.md

 - `fallbackPlacement`: top | bottom | left | right.
 The placement to use if the default placement and all other possible placements do not work.
 The default value is "bottom".

 - `content`: content HTML string or callback

+- `contentFrom`: selector to source the content HTML

 - `width`: content width, optional.
 If not specified, the content width will be used.